sahilseth/funr/README.md

 echo 'export PATH=$PATH:~/bin' >> ~/.bashrc
 ```

-Alternatively you may copy a shortcut to the `funr` script to any of the following folders on a linux/mac machine.
+Alternatively, you may copy a shortcut to the `funr` script to any of the following folders on a linux/mac machine.

 ```
 ## Usually Unix based systems already contain these folders in the PATH variable: